mgechev/blog.mgechev.com/content/post/2025-04-19-llm-first-framework.md

 In the example above, in addition to the "Change the color..." prompt, the LLM will also receive the previous prompt and output it produced.

-## Conclusion

-Revolt LLM the API version consistency issue in LLM-based code generation by providing a small-enough framework that we can pass in the context window.
+As a quick recap: Revolt LLM solves the API version consistency issue in LLM-based code generation by providing a small-enough framework that we can pass in the context window.

-That's not the solution I'd recommend mostly because of the lack of interop with the existing ecosystem.
+That's not the solution I'd recommend for a few reasons, for example the lack of interop with the existing ecosystem.
 I can see how this approach can benefit minimalistic frameworks such as Preact which also have an interop layer with React.

-Hope you enjoyed this content!
+That's all I had for today.
+Let me know if you have any thoughts in the comments :).